ali-19901110/reading-notes/2 - jQuery, Events, and The DOM.md

 2. .
 The second line selects the first three list items and does two things: • The elements are hidden (inorder to allow the next step). • The elements fade into view
 3. The last three lines of the script set an event listener on each of the `<l i >`elements.
 When a user clicks on one, it triggers an anonymous function to remove that element from the page.

+WHY USE JQUERY?
+- jQuery is a lightweight, "write less, do more", JavaScript library.
+- The purpose of jQuery is to make it much easier to use JavaScript on your website.